zeditor01/zowe_db2_tools/docs/103_deploy_ums.md

 'DAFUMS.IZP.I1.SIZPSAMP'
 ```

 Dataset 'DAFUMS.IZP.I1.JCLLIB' contains all the JCL's that may ( or may not ) need to be run.
+Each job is supplied with a verification job to check the outcome.
 You need to refer to [this page](https://www.ibm.com/docs/en/umsfz/1.2.0?topic=references-list-jcllib-members) to decide which jobs need to be run for this instance.

 In this worked example, the sequence of jobs that I chose to run were as follows.

 ```
 IZPA1....
-N/A - allocates TEAMLIST
-IZPA1V... verification job
+N/A - allocates TEAMLIST, which is no longer used for access control because UMS now requires useSAFOnly: true IZPA1V... verification job

 IZPA2....
-N/A - allocates USERLIST
+N/A - allocates USERLIST, which is no longer used for access control because UMS now requires useSAFOnly: true
 IZPA2V... verification job

 IZPA3....
-YES - allocates IZP.CUST.DBA.ENCRYPT
+Required - allocates IZP.CUST.DBA.ENCRYPT, which is used to store the encryption token for the DBA id.
-IZPA3V... verify
+IZPA3V... verification job

 IZPB0R...
 N/A - Create a new group for surrogate users.
-This is not required for useSAFOnly.
+This is not required for useSAFOnly: true
-IZPB0VR.. verify
+IZPB0VR.. verification job

 IZPB1R...
-YES - Create IZP class and add to the CDT.
+Required - Create IZP class and add to the CDT.
-IZPB1VR.. verify
+IZPB1VR.. verification job

 IZPB2R...
-YES - Add security role profiles to the IZP class.
+Required - Add security role profiles to the IZP class.
-IZPB2VR.. verify
+IZPB2VR.. verification job

 IZPB3R...
 N/A - Create generic profiles to secure userList and teamList data sets.
 This is not required if useSAFOnly=true.
-IZPB3VR.. verify
+IZPB3VR.. verification job

 IZPB4R...
-YES - Create RACF IZP resource profiles to define the UMS users and their roles.
+Required - Create RACF IZP resource profiles to define the UMS users and their roles.
-IZPB4VR.. verify
+IZPB4VR.. verification job

 IZPC1R...
 N/A - Add surrogate users to impersonate when accessing the userList and teamList data sets during runtime.
 This is not required if useSAFOnly=true.
-IZPC1VR.. verify
+IZPC1VR.. verification job

 IZPC2R...
 N/A - Grant surrogate user access to the userList and teamList profiles.
 This is not required if useSAFOnly=true.
-IZPC2VR.. verify
+IZPC2VR.. verification job

 IZPD1R...
-YES - Define CRYPTOZ resource profiles for the PKCS #11 token for UMS.
+Required - Define CRYPTOZ resource profiles for the PKCS #11 token for UMS.
-IZPD1VR.. verify
+IZPD1VR.. verification job

 IZPD2R...
 N/A - Grant system programmer and started task access to PKCS #11 resources.
-IZPD2VR.. verify
+IZPD2VR.. verification job

 IZPD3R...
 N/A - Create the PKCS #11 token for UMS.
 This is not required if you are
-IZPD3VR.. verify
+IZPD3VR.. verification job

 IZPD4R...
-YES - Add a new user to serve as the DBA user ID.
+Required - Add a new user to serve as the DBA user ID.
-IZPD4VR.. verify
+IZPD4VR.. verification job

 IZPD5R...
-YES - Connect the DBA user ID to the IZUUSER group for z/OSMF.
+Required - Connect the DBA user ID to the IZUUSER group for z/OSMF.
-IZPD5VR.. verify
+IZPD5VR.. verification job

 IZPD6R...
-YES - Grant the DBA user ID access to applications.
+Required - Grant the DBA user ID access to applications.
 If useSAFOnly=true, permits are not required for the surrogate users.
-IZPD6VR.. verify
+IZPD6VR.. verification job

 IZPD7R...
-YES - Creates function profiles in IZP class that are used when useSafOnly is enabled, which allow users to refresh the security cache.
+Required - Creates function profiles in IZP class that are used when useSafOnly is enabled, which allow users to refresh the security cache.
-IZPD7VR.. verify
+IZPD7VR.. verification job

 IZPSTEPL.
-YES - concatenate datasets in PROCLIB member IZPUSRMD.
-N/A - If useSafOnly is set to true or you are migrating from UMS 1.1, do not submit the IZPUSRMD JCL. izp-encrypt-dba.sh
+Required - concatenate datasets in PROCLIB member

+IZPUSRMD.
+N/A - If useSafOnly is set to true or you are migrating from UMS 1.1, do not submit the IZPUSRMD JCL.

+izp-encrypt-dba.sh ...
+Required -

 IZPIPLUG.
-YES - Install Zowe plugins using the zwe command.
+Required - Install Zowe plugins using the zwe command.

 IZPEXPIN.
-YES - LAUNCH THE IZP EXPERIENCE INTEGRATION SCRIPT
+Required - LAUNCH THE IZP EXPERIENCE INTEGRATION SCRIPT
 ```